-One business that is built on customer relationships and industry expertise is the insurance business.
+One industry in that is built on customer relationships and business expertise is the insurance business.

 Brown & Brown (B&B) is a large insurance agency with 180 offices throughout the U.S., including Daytona Beach and Orlando.
 To protect its relationship with customers, it has its producers enter employment agreements that contain restrictive covenants.
 And those covenants extend two years after employment.